Thinking of Getting an MFA in Fiction?

 Length of Time

 There are both full-time programs and low-residency programs.
 Low-residency means that you attend the school in the summer and sometimes a week or two during the winter, but work online with a professor during the rest of the year.
 For many, the summer programs make much more sense in terms of schedule and other life responsibilities.

-There is certainly an advantage to having gone to a more prestigious school.
-First off, agents are very interested in you simply because of your credentials, which can be very helpful.
-However, good writing is good writing, and many of the bigger schools give less money, so even if you get into a larger school, it might not be the best choice.
+There is certainly an advantage to have gone to a more prestigious school.
+First off, agents are interested in you simply because of your credentials, which can be very helpful.
+Good writing is good writing, and many of the bigger schools give less money, so even if you get into a larger school, it might not be the best choice.